fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-patient-intro.md

 #### Non-disclosure for personal safety

-DVV may grant a [non-disclosure for personal safety](https://dvv.fi/en/non-disclosure-for-personal-safety), this is communicated by `TURVAKIELTO` security label.
+DVV may grant a [non-disclosure for personal safety](https://dvv.fi/en/non-disclosure-for-personal-safety).
+This is communicated by `TURVAKIELTO` security label.

 #### Presenting guardian information